Visualizing volumetric fMRI maps on surfaces

 sourcespace = MNI152NLin2009cAsym

-even on big brain, which in the case of our contrast map above looked decent, the atlas does not look good without proper surface projection
+Even on the 'hires left' / 'hires right' SPM template surfaces, which in the case of our contrast map above looked decent, the atlas does not look good without proper surface projection (note the empty patches scattered throughout):

 figure;